confluentmedical/nitinol-design-concepts/210-xct-methods/README.md

 ## Next

 This example documents feasible methods for distilling volumetric computed tomography image data into a compact mathematical "fingerprint", describing  inclusion density, distribution, size, and orientation in just a few numbers.
-The next topic in this series, [NDC-215](215-xct-fea), will explore methods for improved fatigue durability prediction, combining this information with results of finite element analysis.
+The next topic in this series, [Probabilistic durability prediction using Monte-Carlo methods](215-xct-fea), will explore methods for improved fatigue durability prediction, combining this information with results of finite element analysis.

 ## Credits